Gaining Muscle But Not Losing Fat? Here’s Why!

 • One-fourth of each plate should be fiber-rich carbohydrates and/or heart-healthy fats.

 The important thing to remember is that not all carbs are created equally.
 Processed carbs are easily absorbed, and they won’t keep you feeling full for very long.
 They also cause blood sugar levels to spike, which encourages fat storage.
-Refined carbs will release energy more slowly and keep you feeling fuller.
+Unrefined carbs will release energy more slowly and keep you feeling fuller.

 You should also be aware that processed foods tend to be high in sugar and other artificial additives.
 When you’re looking to build muscle and burn fat, you want to minimize sugar and know exactly what you are putting into your body.
 This isn't possible if you consume processed foods.